Penn State's Sandusky gets 30-60 years prison for child abuse

 Sandusky faced a much longer possible sentence of hundreds of years, but the judge said: "I am not going to sentence you to centuries in prison even though the law allows me to do that."

-An investigation commissioned by Penn State trustees said university leaders knew about and covered up Sandusky's sexual abuse of children in order to protect the football program.
+An investigation commissioned by Penn State trustees said university leaders knew about and covered up Sandusky's sexual abuse of children for years in an effort to protect the multimillion dollar football program.

-Penn State President Rodney Erickson released a statement saying he hoped the sentence would "provide comfort to those affected by these horrible events."
+Penn State President Rodney Erickson released a statement following the sentencing saying: "While today's sentence cannot erase what has happened, hopefully it will provide comfort to those affected by these horrible events and help them continue down the road to recovery."

+David Clohessy of the Survivors Network of those Abused by Priests, or SNAP, said he was "thrilled" with the sentence.

+"He is clearly, is dangerous, completely unrepentant.
+The most important thing is he's kept away from kids and the sentence achieves that," he said.

 (Additional reporting by Mark Shade; Writing by Ellen Wulfhorst, Editing by Paul Thomasch and Jackie Frank)